We can’t let Amazon’s essential workers become invisible again

 That’s exactly what Bray did, however.
 His letter of leave, delivered in blog-post format, is worth reading in full, but I want to highlight the following lines in particular:

-VPs shouldn’t go publicly rogue, so I escalated through the proper channels and by the book… That done, remaining an Amazon VP would have meant, in effect, signing off on actions I despised…at the end of the day, the big problem isn’t the specifics of COVID-19 response.
+VPs shouldn’t go publicly rogue, so I escalated through the proper channels and by the book. . . .
+That done, remaining an Amazon VP would have meant, in effect, signing off on actions I despised. . . .
+At the end of the day, the big problem isn’t the specifics of COVID-19 response.
 It’s that Amazon treats the humans in the warehouses as fungible units of pick-and-pack potential.

 Bray’s letter seems to have been written from a genuine place of dismay and courage.
-And it brings to mind an observation many have made over the last few months: the people now being termed as essential workers were until recently often called “unskilled labor.”
+And it brings to mind an observation many have made over the last few months: The people now being termed as essential workers were until recently often called “unskilled labor.”

 It’s precisely this “unskilled labor”—those humans in the warehouses, the grocery store clerks, the cleaning staff at hospitals, the people fulfilling your packages now that you can’t easily go to the store—that is currently keeping our economy going.
 While Bray’s letter never uses the exact term “essential workers,” it makes clear how essential they are to Amazon’s functioning in a manner that would have been unrecognizable from a Silicon Valley executive just six months ago.